Here are the historic wins and exciting firsts of the midterm elections

 -

-- Ayanna Pressley became the first black congresswoman from Massachusetts
+- Ayanna Pressley became the first black congresswoman from Massachusetts.

-- Colorado’s Jared Polis became the nation’s first openly gay governor
+- Colorado’s Jared Polis became the nation’s first openly gay governor.

-- New York’s Alexandria Ocasio-Cortez became the youngest woman ever elected to Congress
+- New York’s Alexandria Ocasio-Cortez became the youngest woman ever elected to Congress.

 - Sylvia Garcia and Veronica Escobar became the first-ever Latinas elected to represent Texas in the U.S. House.

-- Minnesota’s Ilhan Omar became the first Somali American congresswoman in U.S. history
+- Minnesota’s Ilhan Omar became the first Somali-American congresswoman in U.S. history.

-- Rashida Tlaib from Michigan became the first Muslim congresswoman
+- Rashida Tlaib from Michigan became the first Muslim congresswoman.

-- New Mexico’s Deb Haaland of the Pueblo of Laguna tribe is the first Native American woman to represent her state as a U.S. representative.
+- New Mexico’s Deb Haaland of the Pueblo of Laguna tribe is the first Native-American woman to represent her state as a U.S. representative.

-- Sharice Davids, a member of the Ho-Chunk Nation, is the first openly gay and first Native American woman to represent Kansas in Congress.
+- Sharice Davids, a member of the Ho-Chunk Nation, is the first openly gay and first Native-merican woman to represent Kansas in Congress.

 - Despite Taylor Swift’s efforts, Marsha Blackburn became Tennessee’s first female senator.